Amelia5p/travel-planner/README.md

 - [Favicon](https://favicon.io/) - used to create the favicon.
 - [Mermaid](https://mermaid.live/) - used to create the database schema design
 - [Bootstrap 5](https://getbootstrap.com/docs/5.0/):Framework for developing responsiveness and styling
+- [Am I responsive](https://ui.dev/amiresponsive) used for responsive picture
+- [Coolors](https://coolors.co/) used for creating colour palette